 The TOE supports to export syslog records to a specified, external syslog server.
-The TOE protects communications with an external syslog server via TLS v1.2.
+The TOE protects communications with an external syslog server via TLS.
 The TOE stores audit records on CF card whenever it is connected with syslog server or not.
+The transmission of audit information to an external syslog server can be done in real-time.